SEPS-UniSG/statistics/README.md

 # Statistics
-Lab session for the course Advanced Macroeconomics II
+Lab session for the course Statistics

 ## Notebooks
 ### Statistics